guimatera/Code-wars/README.md

 # Code-wars
-Repository that contains my resolutions from some of code wars challenges
+Repository that contains my resolutions from some katas.
+Coding in python.